 - The injury was caused by a pre-existing condition

-Can I appeal the workers’ compensation decision?
+How do I appeal a workers' compensation decision?

 In some situations, the insurance company may refuse your claim and not cover your workplace injury.
 Sometimes, the claim is accepted but the benefits are much less than what you deserve.
 If you are faced with this situation, we encourage you to file an appeal and demand the full and fair compensation you deserve.